Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models: Appendix / Supplemental Material

 \subsection{Individual Decoding Result}

 \paragraph{Whole Brain Decoding.} In our main paper, we present two experiment settings, the individual model for decoding and the universal model.
 To explore our WAVE model decoding ability for individual subjects.
 We provide each subject metric results here.
 As shown in the Table~\ref{tab:table_3}.
 We showed all four subjects in the BOLD5000 dataset, and each subject ID is listed in the first column, and the details metrics results are followed in each row.
-WAVE has great advances in decoding semantic meaning from the fMRI and the results in High-Level and Semantic Top-1 Accuracy also prove this point.
+WAVE has great advances in decoding semantic meaning from the fMRI and the results in High-Level and Semantic Top-1 Accuracy also prove this point. these results demonstrate that our model maintains high performance stability across all subjects (CSI1--CSI4).
+The inter-subject variance is notably low, particularly in high-level semantic metrics (e.g., CLIP and Top-1 Accuracy), where the model consistently outperforms baselines.

-\paragraph{Visual Network Mask Decoding.}Besides presenting the decoding results from whole brain wise data (WAVE) and visual cortex data (MindEye \& Mind-Vis), we also explored decoding information from brain regions that do not belong to the visual networks.
+\paragraph{Decoding from Non-Visual Networks.}Besides presenting the decoding results from whole brain wise data (WAVE) and visual cortex data (MindEye \& Mind-Vis), we also explored decoding information from brain regions that do not belong to the visual networks.
 By applying the mask to the input fMRI data, WAVE can still successfully decode the natural image from fMRI across all subjects.
 In addition to the averaged subject results in the manuscript, we also provide the individual visual networks mask results in Table~\ref{tab:table_4}.
 Our individual visual mask result gives new insights into neuroscience to understand various brain regions' functions not only at visual perception level, but in the cognition.
-Compared with the whole brain individual decoding results in Fig.~\ref{tab:table_3}, the visual masked metrics across subjects are slightly lower.
+These findings provide critical neuroscientific insights, suggesting that visual experience is not confined to perceptual areas but is deeply integrated into higher-order cognitive functions.
+As expected, the quantitative metrics for this masked condition were slightly lower than the unmasked whole-brain results reported in Table~\ref{tab:table_3}.